 Another user has taken all of the quantity shown for the product just before your transaction reached the EnronOnline system.

-Acceptable price range function was used but the price for the product at the time the transaction reached the EnronOnline system was outside the acceptable range specified.
+Acceptable price range function was used but the price for the product at the time the transaction reached the EnronOnline system moved to be outside the range specified.

-If an all or nothing order was placed but there was insufficient quantity of the product at the specified price.
+An all or nothing order was placed but there was insufficient quantity of the product at the specified price.

-The transaction takes you outside your acceptable trading limits.
+The transaction would take you outside your established trading limits.

 Successful Trade

 If the trade has been successful you will see the transaction appear at the top of the current session transactions section.
-The latest trade will be highlighted in the different color from the other transactions for one minute after the transaction was successful.
+The latest trade will be highlighted in a different color from the other transactions for one minute after the transaction was successful.

 Create Composite Page